Helperbird/website/src/pages/help/how-to-use-reader-mode-and-remove-ads-on-any-website.md

 youtubeId: PfILiWebkuc
 cardTitle: Reader mode
-featureDescription: Discover how to use Reader mode in any browser for websites or PDF's using the Helperbird browser extension.
+featureDescription: Discover how to use Reader mode in any browser for websites or PDFs using the Helperbird browser extension.
 date: 2022-03-01
 tags: guideFeaturesMain
 url: help/how-to-use-reader-mode-and-remove-ads-on-any-website/